renderpci/dedalo/docs/core/introduction.md

 }
 ```

-Beautiful! an abstraction of a table and columns with translatable fields! if we are working in English we can go to the node definition in the ontology and get the label of the field in English or we are working in Català so we will get the label in Català... changing the ontology names do not affect to the data and we can rename it without change the schema... great!
+Beautiful! an abstraction of a table and columns with translatable fields! if we are working in English we can go to the node definition in the ontology and get the label of the field in English or if we are working in Català so we will get the label in Català... changing the ontology names do not affect to the data and we can rename it without change the schema... great!

-But... some names appear here, "section_id"? why? why not id? because we use id is used in the matrix table as typical id and the homonymy in these case could be confusing.
-It is not the same the unique id of the table than the id of the section, the id of the section is unique for the section but it is not unique for the table and make sense use section_id.
+But... some names appear here, "section_id"? why? why not id? because id is used in the matrix table as typical id and the homonymy in this case could be confusing.
+It is not the same the unique id of the table than the id of the section, the id of the section is unique for the section but it is not unique for the table and make sense use the name section_id.

 See a example: